Terminal One: Window Restoration Project

 International passengers will now enjoy faster, smoother baggage processing, thanks to the new multimillion-dollar U.S. Customs and Border Protection (CBP) Baggage Claim Hall in Terminal 4.
 This new system is twice the size of the previous equipment: significantly increasing the capacity to process and deliver bags to arriving passengers, especially during peak travel periods.

-Airport officials hosted a dedication and opening ceremony May 14th to commemorate the occasion and help share the news of these enhancements.
+Airport officials hosted a dedication and opening ceremony on May 14, 2018, to commemorate the occasion and help share the news of these enhancements.
 The project is one phase of a multimillion-dollar modernization program now underway in Terminal 4, slated to be substantially complete in late 2019.

 FLL and Port Everglades are slated to receive 25 additional CBP officers, shared by both ports of entry and phased in over the next year.
 The addition of the new officers will help to process passengers faster and more efficiently, improving the guest experience.